 Each year, the NAHF Board of Nominations, a voting body comprised of over 120 aviation professionals nationwide, selects from a prestigious group of previously-nominated air and space pioneers to be recognized for their achievements with induction into the NAHF.
 Since its founding in 1962, 246 men and women have been honored with enshrinement into the Congressionally-chartered, non-profit National Aviation Hall of Fame.

-The NAHF Class of 2019, who will be inducted at the 57th Enshrinement Dinner & Ceremony on September 28th, 2019 in Denver, CO, is a diverse group representing a broad range of enduring contributions to both the advancement of flight and manned exploration of space:
+The NAHF Class of 2020, who will be inducted at the 58th Enshrinement Dinner & Ceremony on September 26th, 2020 in Dayton, Ohio, is a diverse group representing a broad range of enduring contributions to both the advancement of flight and manned exploration of space.

 We are looking for adults 18 years and older to volunteer in our Learning Center.
 Timing is flexible.
-Please call 937-256-0944 for more information.
+Please call 937-256-0944, ext.
+16 for more information.

 Honoring Aerospace Legends to Inspire Future Leaders- We honor the people who have made American aerospace great.
 We inspire by sharing their stories to the future of aerospace.

 National Aviation Hall of Fame Reveals “Class of 2020” Announcement made...

 Author Sarah Byrn Rickman to Receive the National...